Asymptotic expansion of the hard-to-soft edge transition: Proof of Theorem

 where $\tilde a_{N,00}(x,y)$, $\tilde a_{N,01}(x,y)$ and $\tilde a_{N,11}(x,y)$ are certain polynomials in $x$ and $y$.

 Combining \eqref{final:1}, \eqref{final:2} and \eqref{final:3} together gives us that, under the condition \eqref{eq:case4},

 as $h_{\nu} \to 0^+$, where $p_{j, \kappa \lambda} (x,y)$, $\kappa, \lambda \in \{0,1\}$, are polynomials in $x$ and $y$.
-Additionally, it is worth noting that even though the calculations involved are inherently complicated, it is possible to derive precise formulaes for $p_{j, \kappa \lambda}$ utilizing the explicit expressions \eqref{def:f}, \eqref{E1}, \eqref{R1} and \eqref{final:1}.
+Additionally, it is worth noting that even though the calculations involved are inherently complicated, it is possible to derive precise formulae for $p_{j, \kappa \lambda}$ utilizing the explicit expressions \eqref{def:f}, \eqref{E1}, \eqref{R1} and \eqref{final:1}; see Remark \ref{rk:coeffcal} below for more information.
 The first few polynomials are hereby presented:

 and

 which lead to \eqref{def:K1} and \eqref{def:K2}.